Materials-Consortia/OPTIMADE/schemas/REAMDE.md

 - `<version>` is the minor version of the property on format "vMAJOR.MINOR", e.g. "v1.2", which is the minor OPTIMADE version in which the property was created or functionally changed.
   Functionally changed means that the definition of the property is not just amended or clarified, but altered in a way that changes its interpretation.
-  In accordance with [semantic versioning](https://semver.org/), if only the minor version number is increased, the change MUST be backwards compatible (e.g., the changed definition may add a non-mandatory field to a dictionary.)
+  In accordance with [semantic versioning](https://semver.org/), if only the minor version number is increased, the change MUST be backward compatible (e.g., the changed definition may add a non-mandatory field to a dictionary.)
 - `<namespace>` is a particular namespace for the Property Definitions.
-  The namespace `optimade` is used for property definitions that are integral to the OPTIMADE standard.
+  The namespace `optimade` is used for property definitions integral to the OPTIMADE standard.
 - `<entrytype>` is the OPTIMADE entry type that the property belongs to in OPTIMADE.
 - `<name>` is an identifier of lowercase Latin characters and the underscore character identifying the property.